 FICA TAXES

-FICA, or Federal Insurance Contributions Act, taxes are the next deduction from your gross pay.
+FICA taxes, under the Federal Insurance Contributions Act, are another deduction from your gross income.
 FICA taxes break down into two categories: Medicare tax and Social Security tax.

 MEDICARE